Our free membership, business.com+, takes the pain out of choosing new business services.

 EMRs are essentially digital equivalents of paper medical records.
 They help create a paperless office for medical practices by storing and granting authorized personnel and medical staff easy access to all patient charts and medical data.

-To fully understand electronic medical records, knowing the difference between EMRs and electronic health record (EHR) systems is essential.
+To fully understand electronic medical records, it’s important to know the difference between EMRs and electronic health record (EHR) systems.
 EMRs and EHRs aren’t quite the same, even though the two abbreviations are often used interchangeably.
 An EHR system combines EMRs with tools like telehealth, e-prescribing and interoperability platforms to provide a better patient experience.

-Most EHR systems also include practice management system (PMS) tools to create workflow automations that streamline front office tasks like scheduling, intake, registration, billing and patient communication.
+Most EHR systems also include practice management system (PMS) tools that create workflow automations to streamline front office tasks, such as scheduling, intake, registration, billing and patient communication.
 EHR systems with PMS tools can also typically support remote patient access.

-Both EMRs and EHRs allow for the creation, modification, secure storage and quick access of patient charts.
+Both EMRs and EHRs allow providers to create, update, securely store and quickly access patient charts.

 Did You Know?Did you know